In this section:

 Our Tracks

-The option to be a part of the point-of-care ultrasound track is available to all residents as well.
-All residents will be part of the ultrasound and procedure boot camp at the start of their intern year, have access to dedicated ultrasound faculty, and can submit their images for ongoing image review with real-time quality assurance and feedback.
-Track participants will be a part of an additional longitudinal curriculum with dedicated monthly educational sessions, peer imaging review sessions, and an annual “ultrasound week” with educational and simulation sessions.
+All residents will be part of the PGY-1 year ultrasound and procedure curriculum, have access to dedicated ultrasound faculty, and can submit their images for ongoing image review with real-time quality assurance and feedback.
+The option to join the point-of-care ultrasound track is available to all resident any time during their second and third years.
+Track participants will be part of an additional longitudinal curriculum with dedicated monthly education sessions, peer imaging review sessions, and an annual ultrasound retreat with education and simulation sessions.
 During their training, participants who complete the requirements of the track will receive POCUS certification from the University of Vermont Medical Center which is based on the guidelines outlined by the Society of Hospital Medicine.

 Rural and Global Health Experiences